 I kid you not when I say that I didn’t even see Icelandic currency during my time there.
 It is very easy and convenient to use your card in Iceland (even to directly pay the 800 euro speeding fine).

 The Iceland Plain Wreck

 Ok, don’t get me wrong, it is AMAZING and an absolute must-see if you are ever in Iceland.
 If I had to walk again to see it, I most certainly would.

-However, it seemed like Cris was misinformed when we went and he said we would have to park the car and walk around 10 minutes to the site of the crash.
+However, Cris was misinformed when we went.
+This random guy told us that we would have to park the car and walk around 10 minutes to the site of the crash.

 And so we went…